Katie Underwood: 2002–2010: Collaborations and solo releases

 In November 2009, Underwood self-released her debut studio album called Ain't Nobody's Baby.

 During the 2010s, Underwood stepped out of the public spotlight and only made rare musical appearances in Melbourne.
 During this period she received multiple invites to appear as a contestant on The Voice; to humour the producers Underwood eventually accepted the invite but before reaching the blind auditions she refused to sign the contract that would have put her on the show.

+During this decade, she established her own meditation business and released several meditative albums.

+2020–present: Ka'bel

 In April 2020, to commemorate the 20th anniversary of the release of their debut single "Poison", Underwood and Bardot bandmates Tiffani Wood and Belinda Chapple reunited remotely online to perform the song.
 In September 2021, it was announced that Underwood and Chapple would professionally reunite as a duo under the name Ka'Bel, with their debut single "Broken Hearted" released on 15 October 2021.

-Acting

-In 2002, Underwood appeared on the series Undercover Angels, a reality TV show which aimed to give a helping hand to people in need.

-In 2007, Underwood confirmed her plans to star in a new musical called Dark Angels, based on the story of a bisexual burlesque star, and a lesbian film called Submerge.
-She said she would have no problem with the leading roles because of her own lesbian experimentation.
-Dark Angels played in Melbourne during 2007.
-Submerge, directed by Sophie O'Connor, was due to be shot in January 2009.